 Ingredients: Vodka, ginger beer, lime juice

-Why it’s iconic: You can almost always count on getting this cocktail in that signature copper mug.
-The Moscow Mule has been an American favorite for almost 80 years.
+Why it's iconic: You can almost always count on getting this cocktail in that signature copper mug.
+The Moscow Mule has been an American favorite for over 80 years.

 Ingredients: Red wine, apple slices, quartered orange slices, orange liqueur, apple juice, prosecco

-Why it’s iconic: Sangria, in Spanish, translates to a mix of fruit and wine.
+Why it's iconic: Sangria, in Spanish, translates to a mix of fruit and wine.
 Fitting, yes?
-This is another timeless cocktail that’s likely been around for multiple centuries.
-The fruity beverage originally debuted in the U.S. at the 1964 World’s Fair in New York.
+This is another timeless cocktail that's likely been around for multiple centuries.
+The fruity beverage originally debuted at the World's Fair in New York City back in 1964.

 Ingredients: Fresh white peach purée, prosecco